SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/README.md

     - [Skaffold][skaffold]
     - [Minikube][minikube]

+    - If you're running Windows:

+        Activate `hyper-v` in Windows.
+It will be used instead of docker.
+Also, you need atleast `60GB` of disk-storage and administrator-rights.
+Almost all commands need to be run with high privileges, because of the `hyper-v`-context.

 2. Run a local Kubernetes cluster
     1. Start the cluster: `minikube start --cpus 4 --memory 8192` (CincoCloud works best with 4 CPU cores and 8Gb of RAM)

+        - on Windows: `minikube start --cpus 4 --memory 8192 --driver=hyperv --disk-size 60000mb`

+            NOTE: With this command the diskspace is set to around 60GB from which about 30GB are used for the registry of the infrastructure.
+If you run into issues, adjust this value.
+We recommend to use Windows only for development purpose, but not for real deployment.

     2. Enable necessary plugins:

     ```